 - Eradication of poverty and social dimension of the globalization process (2008)

 - Impacts of economic and financial crises on efforts to combat poverty (2009)

 - Adverse effects of climate change on human rights (2010)

 - Promotion of the right to development (2011)

 - Access to medicines in the context of the right to health (2015)

 Through its resolution 29/19 the Human Rights Council decided that the 2016 Meeting of the Social Forum “should focus on the promotion and full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities in the context of the tenth anniversary of the adoption of the Convention on the Rights of Persons with Disabilities (CRPD.)”

-The 2016 Social Forum will take place in Room XX of the Palais des Nations in Geneva, Switzerland, from 3 to 5 October 2016.
-A detailed program of work is being developed with broad consultation among several organizations.
-All relevant documents including the programme of work will be posted on the website in due course.
+The 2016 Social Forum took place in Room XX of the Palais des Nations in Geneva, Switzerland, from 3 to 5 October 2016.

 1. The Social Forum was not held in 2013.